Stewards of the Earth

-From the fuel storage site, fuel is moved using a drag conveyor to four hammer mills that reduce the particle size to a fine dust, approximately the size of talcum power.
+From the fuel storage site, fuel is moved using a drag conveyor to four hammer mills that reduce the particle size to a fine biomass flour.
 The dust-sized fuel particles are then blown into the boiler where they instantly ignite to optimize heat production while limiting emissions in a process designed to capture heat that otherwise would be wasted.
 Heat from the boiler generates steam that powers a Siemens steam turbine to generate electricity.
 A glycol loop carries the captured heat to Rahr Malting to meet their needs.

 There is very little remaining solid waste in the form of non-toxic ash to fill landfills or use in agricultural processes or products.
-The biomass to energy process produces about 40,000 pounds of dry ash per day which is useful as a soil amendment for cropland, for composting.
-The ash could potentially be used in concrete for road projects.
+The biomass to energy process produces damp ash which is useful as a soil amendment for cropland, for composting.
 Air emissions are low and closely monitored at all times.

 The SMSC is exploring options for burning native prairie plants in the Koda Energy facility.
 Koda Energy has the potential to be an important regional source driving a conversion of marginal cropland to perennial grassland cover/energy crop.
 This could reduce agricultural run-off, create wildlife habitat, and be an important biofuel source.
 The SMSC is currently conducting agronomical research on energy crops.
 This research is the first of its kind at a functional scale to determine optimal plant mixtures and actual output of native prairie plants (tons/acre).